Battle of Ituzaingó: Aftermath

 The war went on for one more year with inconclusive frays on land between small groups of men on each side.

 The Empire of Brazil achieved naval dominance with the battle of Monte Santiago shortly after the republican triumph in Ituzaingó.
 On the ground, the cities of Montevideo and Colonia del Sacramento remained under the control of Brazil.

 Therefore, also the actions by the Navies played a role in the outcome of the conflict.

-Speaking about it, José de San Martín was very clear about that.
+Speaking about it, José de San Martín was clear about that.
 He said to Tomás Guido in July 1827:

 Among the trophies and equipment captured by the Argentinians, there was the partiture of a march (allegedly written by Brazilian emperor Pedro I, himself an amateur composer), and intended to be used by the victorious Brazilian troops when entering Buenos Aires as conquerors.
 The march was adopted by the Argentinian Army and today, named "Ituzaingó", is used at military ceremonies to hail the national flag and the President.

 Eventually, in 1828 a peace treaty was signed between the Empire of Brazil and the United Provinces that granted independence to the Brazilian Cisplatina province (present-day Uruguay).

 Argentinian writer Jorge Luis Borges referenced the battle in his 1942 short story Funes the Memorious.